anudisirimanna/Medi-Cal-Data-Organizer/README.md

 # Medical-Drug-Organizer
 Medi-Cal is a Medicaid welfare program for low-income individuals from the California Department of Health Care Services.
-This C# program reads a file containing Medi-Cal data and displays it using Linked lists.
+This C# program reads a file containing Medi-Cal data and displays it using linked lists.